 But data DVD is not a playable DVD.
 Most brands of DVD players such as Magnavox, Philips, JVC, LG can’t recognize data DVD.
 It’s more like a hard drive or a USB stick, used to store media files, photos, installation packages, and more.

-To burn video DVD on Mac, you will need DVD authoring software.
-Cisdem DVD Burner is such a tool to burn DVD for DVD player on Mac with simple steps and retain high quality.
-It supports 300+ SD & HD video formats, capable of writing multiple videos in different formats to MPEG2/AC3 DVD.
-Also, the video type is also unrestricted.
-It can easily burn playable DVDs with videos from YouTube, iTunes, iMovie, etc.
+Cisdem DVD Burner is a reliable tool to burn DVD for DVD player on Mac with simple steps and retain high quality.
+It supports 300+ video formats, capable of writing multiple videos in different formats to MPEG2/AC3 DVD.

 Drag-n-drop your video files from a local folder to Cisdem DVD Burner.